-Master Black Belt is the highest Lean Six Sigma certification, awarded to individuals who have demonstrated their mastery of Lean Six Sigma methodology through the implementation of several quality improvement projects.
+Master Black Belt is the highest Lean Six Sigma certification, awarded to individuals who have demonstrated their mastery of Lean Six Sigma methodology through the implementation of several improvement projects.
 In this guide, we answer some of the most commonly asked questions about Master Black Belt.

 What value does a Master Black Belt add to an organization?